Two basic ideas motivate my research

 Uhlmann, E., Brescoll, V.L., & Paluck, E.L.
 (2006).
 Are members of low status groups perceived as bad, or badly off?
 Egalitarian negative associations and automatic prejudice.
 Journal of Experimental Social Psychology, 42(4), 491-499.

-Gomila, R., Littman, R., Blair, G., & Paluck, E.L. (in press).
+Gomila, R., Littman, R., Blair, G., & Paluck, E.L.
+(2017).
 Audio recording interviews to eliminate ongoing data-fabrication: Evidence from a large-scale field experiment in Nigeria.
 Social Psychological and Personality Science.

 Paluck, E.L. & Shafir, E. (in press).
 The Psychology of Construal in the Design of Field Experiments.
 To appear in Handbook of Field Experiments, Esther Duflo & Abhijit Banerjee, Eds.
 Elsevier.